 This school is a learning and connected community, where student needs are placed at the forefront of every decision made.
 Our commitment to this includes implementing evidence-based programs that pursue excellence to ensure that all students achieve and strive for greatness at the level of which they are capable.
-At Donnybrook District High School, we are inspiring our students towards limitless possibilities for progress and achievement through our Agreed Approach.
-We ensure each Professional Learning Committee recognises that all students achieve their best when they are engaged in learning and nurtured to grow and develop.
+At Donnybrook District High School, we are inspiring our students towards limitless possibilities for progress and achievement through our 2023-2025 Business Plan and subsequent Operational Plans.

-We aim to provide opportunities for every child to excel at their personal best, in both academia and social skills.
+We aim to provide opportunities for every child to excel at their personal best.
 These opportunities provide students with choices of courses so that they can build their pathway to the future on both their interests and ability.

-I encourage each family to read and engage with the 2022 Handbook carefully as there are many answers to your questions here.
+I encourage each family to read and engage with the 2023 Handbook carefully as there are many answers to your questions here.
 The school's website is also an important tool that complements this Handbook and together they aim to ensure you understand all you need to, in order to support your child's educational journey.